Main Article Content

 Conclusion: Mites is the major aeroallergen sensitization followed by grass pollen, cockroach, house dust, and animal dander.

-2. Bjorksten B, Clayton T, Ellwood P, Stewart A, Strachan D, ISAAC Phase III Study Group.
-Worldwide time trends for symptoms of rhinitis and conjunctivitis: phase III of the International Study of Asthma and Allergies in Childhood.
+Bjorksten B, Clayton T, Ellwood P, Stewart A, Strachan D, Group IPIS.
+Worldwide time trends for symptoms of rhinitis and conjunctivitis: Phase III of the International Study of Asthma and Allergies in Childhood.
 Pediatr Allergy Immunol.
-2008;19(2):110-124.
+2008;19(2):110-24.